 I can still hear that you have a few questions about the Larapinta Trail, so I’ll answer the ones we get asked most often.

 Q.1 Do you need to do the whole walk?

 A: No. You can easily do a section or two at a time.
 You can even do parts of sections as short hikes from places like the Alice Springs Telegraph Station, Simpsons Gap, Ormiston Gorge and many others.

 One of the most popular day hikes amongst Alice Springs locals is section 12, the Mount Sonder climb, which you can read about on our Redbank Gorge page.

 That said, a lot of people choose to walk the whole trail.
 If you do choose to do this then you’ll need to put aside 10-14 days to do so.
-(Amanda is planning an end-to-end walk of the trail in late May 2012 over 12 days).

 Also, if you’re planning on doing the whole trail, be aware that this no easy walk for the inexperienced.
 You will need to do a number of steep ascents and descents, carry your own food and water, and plan and arrange food drops.